Junior Eurovision Song Contest 2012: Returning artists

+The Russian representative, Lerika, has participated in the Junior Eurovision Song Contest before; she represented Moldova in 2011, finishing in 6th place with the song "No, No".
+This is the second case in the competition to feature a returning artist from previous editions after Katya Ryabova (Russia 2009 and 2011).

 Format

 Presenters

 In January 2012, it was announced that Ewout Genemans alongside Junior Eurovision Song Contest 2007 co-host Kim-Lian van der Meij would present the contest later in the year.
 Genemans had been involved with the contest for the past two years, having hosted the Dutch national selection for the contest, Junior Songfestival in 2010 and 2011.
 In December 2011, Genemans signed a 2 year exclusivity deal with the host broadcaster to present shows only on their station.
 Dutch entertainer and singer Kim Lian reprised her role as host again, after hosting the contest from the Ahoy Arena in 2007 alongside Sipke Jan Bousema.

 Logo and graphic design

 The architect was Frits van Dongen.
 The motto for the contest was announced on 6 September 2012 as "Break The Ice".
 Tickets for the contest went on sale from 10 September 2012.

-Opening and interval acts
+Contest overview

+The event took place on 1 December 2012 at 20:15 CET.
+Twelve countries participated, with the running order published on 15 October 2012.
+All the countries competing were eligible to vote with the jury and televote, as well as a Kids Jury, eligible to vote.
+Ukraine won with 138 points, with Georgia and Armenia completing the top three.
+Moldova, Azerbaijan and Albania occupied the bottom three positions.

 The show was opened with the song "Euphoria" from Loreen performed by 2011 Dutch representative Rachel Traets.
-During the interval Kim-Lian van der Meij, who specially written "Break the Ice" as the theme song for this contest, performed on stage whilst all the participants sang "We Can Be Heroes" to promote children’s rights worldwide in cooperation with the Dutch charity, KidsRights Foundation and the 2009 winner Ralf Mackenbach performed also.
+The interval included Kim-Lian van der Meij, who specially written "Break the Ice" as the theme song for this contest, performed on stage whilst all the participants sang "We Can Be Heroes" to promote children’s rights worldwide in cooperation with the Dutch charity, KidsRights Foundation and the 2009 winner Ralf Mackenbach performed also with his winning song "Click Clack".